 If there's a more serious issue, and your bifold door won't close smoothly or tends to scrape and get stuck, it's more than likely that your door is out of alignment with the door frame.
 If this is indeed the case, the fix is surprisingly simple, and will only take around 10 minutes as long as you have a smidgen of DIY experience and the right tools.
 First, close your doors and trace the edges to make sure they line up with the frame.
 Even if they are off by a little bit the door will be stubborn, so you'll have to make some changes.

-Do my Bifold Doors Need a Bottom Track?
+How To Install Bifold Doors Without Bottom Track?

 What is a Low Bifold Door Threshold?

 A bifold door with a low threshold gives you flush levels between adjoining floor areas.
 This can be used for internal bifold doors which are installed as room dividers or placed between your house and conservatory.
 A standard threshold is recommended for external bifold doors to allow a weather seal to be created.